-Written and complied by Bill Alexander.
+Written and complied by Bill Alexander of the CEF Study Group.
 Published by Friesen Press 2019.
 Hard cover, 513 pages, on gloss paper.
 Over 1,000 images and tables.
 Full colour images capture the true colours of the insignia.
 Retail price is \$175.00 CAD Plus shipping.
-CEF Study Group members can contact Bill directly by Private Message to arrange for a purchase.
+Recommend you place your order with Marway Militaria in Winnipeg, Manitoba - good people.